Building a Purpose-Driven Brand: The Why and How

 One of the pillar companies that set the bar for ongoing social involvement is Starbucks.
 From striving towards 100 percent ethically sourced coffee and participating in community service, to launching a climate change strategy – way before other brands were moving in this direction – Starbucks has always had a reputation for pushing social and environmental issues.

 Starbucks started out as one Seattle coffee shop in the Pike Place Market.
 From 1982 to 2015, the company opened more than 22.5K stores worldwide under the leadership of Howard Shultz.
-Shultz joined the company as the director of retail operations and marketing and just recently stepped down from his role as CEO at the end of 2016.
+Shultz joined the company as the director of retail operations and marketing and stepped down from his role as CEO at the end of 2016.

 Shultz was known for sparking the brand’s core visions and for keeping those flames alive for decades.
 “What is the role and responsibility of a public company … and how can we catalyze hope in a time when we need more optimism, compassion and leadership?” he questioned.